Donald Trump Says He Has ‘Obligation To End Corruption’ After Asking Ukraine, China To Investigate Bidens

 — (((DeanObeidallah))) (@DeanObeidallah) September 30, 2019

 Trump’s theory has a few holes that have been highlighted.
-According to Ukranian ex-prosecutor, Yuriy Lutsenko, any potential crimes that took place at Burisma were before Hunter was on the board.
-And as CNN’s Jake Tapper pointed out, many other people that wanted Shokinor to be removed from his position for failing to tackle corruption as he was hired to do.
+According to Ukranian ex-prosecutor Yuriy Lutsenko, any potential crimes that took place at Burisma were before Hunter was on the board.
+And as CNN’s Jake Tapper pointed out, many other people wanted Shokinor to be removed from his position for failing to tackle corruption as he was hired to do.

-Regardless, as noted by Reason, Trump’s rarely defends his actions in the face of criticism.
+Regardless, as noted by Reason, Trump rarely defends his actions in the face of criticism.
 Instead, he often turns attention to those of his opponents and paints them as worse.

-“The strategy is not subtle, but it is effective, as even anti-Trump observers grudgingly acknowledge,” the report reads, highlighting that the Biden family’s situation is not a scandal but “business as usual” for Washington, DC.
+“The strategy is not subtle, but it is effective, as even anti-Trump observers grudgingly acknowledge,” the report reads, highlighting that the Biden family’s situation is not a scandal but “business as usual” for Washington, D.C.

 But the report suggests that the “scandal” reminds people of what they hate about Washington, despite Trump representing much of the same swamp he promised to drain.